davidmhunt/utilities/ssh/Readme.md

 |+.o+=o. .        |
 +----[SHA256]-----+
 ```
 Here, the .pub files are your public keys and the files without extensions are private keys.
-To protect the private keys, enter the following commands (uncommented out ones) in a powershell prompt
+To protect the private keys, enter the following commands (uncommented out ones) in a powershell prompt (windows only)
 ```
 # By default the ssh-agent service is disabled.
 Configure it to start automatically.
 # Make sure you're running as an Administrator.